Burglary Lawyer For Denver

 Second-degree burglary, C.R.S.
 18-4-203.
 When a person goes inside a building, house, apartment, motel room, garage or business intending to commit some crime (except trespass), they can be charged here.
 This degree of Burglary is different than the previous one because no one is assaulted or menaced, and no one has a weapon or explosive.
 The severity of this crime is lessened by the absence of these factors.
 We often see this crime charged against kids who enter into a garage to look for beer in a refrigerator.
 Theft is the underlying crime – apart from the wrongful entry.
 A garage is considered part of the home, which is a dwelling.
 If entry in made into a home, this can be charged as a class three felony.
 If it is a non-dwelling or business, it is usually charged as a class four felony.

 Third-degree burglary, C.R.S.
 18-4-204.
 Kids or drunk people often try and enter a vending machine, product dispenser, safe, cash register or vault – intending to steal its contents.
 While we sometimes see the professional thief breaking an entry of these machines, it is usually children or someone looking for some free snacks.
 Generally, people are charged with this offense in Boulder County, Colorado and nearby Weld and Larimer County, when they break into a vending machine to steal food or the money inside.
-This is a class five felony, with one to three years for a possible prison sentence.
+This is a class 2 misdemeanor, with up to 6 months for a possible jail sentence.

 Any person contacted or stopped by police for suspicion of Burglary should politely refuse to speak with police, witnesses or any victim.
 Quickly contact our experienced criminal defense lawyers so they can begin work at once on your side, as we lobby for you with police, victims or the District Attorney.
 We can be reached 24 / 7 at 303-731-0719.
 Our payment plans will ensure that you have the type of excellent representation others have when charged with this serious crime.
 Above all else, always exercise your right to remain silent and call us quickly.
 Together, we can protect your future.